bangbangcon/west/content/_index.md

 ## Who are our sponsors?

 Interested in sponsoring !!Con West?
-Please have a look at our [sponsorship prospectus](sponsors) available, or [get in touch by e-mail](mailto:west-2020@exclamation.foundation)!
+Please have a look at our [sponsorship prospectus](sponsors), or [get in touch by e-mail](mailto:west-2020@exclamation.foundation)!

 <div class="sponsor-list">